-When epididymovasostomy (EV) is required at the time of vasectomy reversal, the ideal characteristics to predict success are currently unknown.
-We used multi-surgeon, multi-institutional data from high-volume VR centers in the US and Canada to determine predictors of success in men who underwent EV at the time of VR.
-We investigated patient and operative factors including age, time since vasectomy, presence of motile sperm, and epididymal fluid characteristics.
-Surprisingly, we found that none of these factors predicted success on univariate or multivariate logistic regression.
+When EV is required at the time of VR, the ideal characteristics to predict success are currently unknown.
+We used multi-surgeon, multi-institutional data from high-volume VR centers in the U.S. and Canada to determine predictors of success in men who underwent EV at the time of VR.
+We investigated patient and operative factors, including age, time since vasectomy, presence of motile sperm, and epididymal fluid characteristics.
+Surprisingly, we found that none of these factors predicted success on multivariate logistic regression.

 We found that the obstructive interval was not associated with success.
-During VV, the obstructive interval has been considered one of the most important factor influencing the ability to proceed with VV.16 More contemporary series have shown that this decrease in success is largely due to unrecognized epididymal obstruction at the time of VR, and can be avoided by performing a EV instead of VV.^{8,13,17} One potential cause to explain the significance of obstructive interval is that a longer obstructive interval increases both perivasal scarring and epididymal blowout with subsequent proximal obstruction.16 In the case of VE, epididymal blowout and obstruction is less important as the surgeon would be performing the anastomosis proximal to the level of obstruction.
+During VV, the obstructive interval has been considered one of the most important factors influencing the ability to proceed with VV.
+More contemporary series have shown that this decrease in success is largely due to unrecognized epididymal obstruction at the time of VR, and can be avoided by performing a EV instead of VV.8,13,18 One potential cause to explain the significance of obstructive interval is that a longer obstructive interval increases both perivasal scarring and epididymal blowout, with subsequent proximal obstruction.
+In the case of VE, epididymal blowout and obstruction is less important, as the surgeon would be performing the anastomosis proximal to the level of obstruction.
 In our study, all but one epididymal tubule had sperm or sperm parts seen on microscopy prior to anastomosis, and so that obstruction would have been bypassed, explaining the insignificance of this variable in our prediction model.